-Heather Hui-Litwin and her guest speakers are giving a number of talks this year at the Toronto Public Library.
+Heather Hui-Litwin and her guest speakers are giving a number of talks this year at the Toronto Public Library and other community centres in the Greater Toronto Area.

 1.Mediation: The Not-So-Secret Secret in Law.